Ask Question

 Return to top

-a) To avoid its bad taste: 1) ask the druggist for gel caps to put them in.
+a) To avoid its bad taste: 1) ask the druggist for gel caps to put the prednisone in.
 2) Take it with milk or chocolate milk or take it with food; can wrap it in bread or take it with pudding.

 b) If you have an emotional crash when you stop, your oncologist might be willing to taper the dose more slowly if you ask.